-Please refer to the Policy for Reporting of Notifiable Incidents to the Chief Psychiatrist – Public Health Services 2018 for information on the statutory requirements for reporting, and to the reporting checklist 2018 for a summary of the reporting pathways.
+Please refer to the Policy for Reporting of Notifiable Incidents to the Chief Psychiatrist – Public Mental Health Services 2018 for information on the statutory requirements for reporting, and to the reporting checklist 2018 for a summary of the reporting pathways.

 It is a statutory requirement under the Mental Health Act 2014 (MHA 2014) that all notifiable incidents pertaining to psychiatric patients are reported to the Chief Psychiatrist as soon as practicable, ideally within 48 hours of the event.